stevenc-stb/spdx-3-model/model/Core/Classes/Action.md

 Class that describes an action that has occurred .

 ## Description

-Action define a event that has occurred.
-This is a Abstract Action.
+Action defines an event that has occurred.
+This is an Abstract Action.

 ## Metadata
 - name: Action